 Download the full report

-You can download the full evaluation report and case studies below.
+You can download the full evaluation reports and case studies for the Reading Schools programme below.

 Accessibility note: if you require any of the below reports in an alternative format, please send an email to (this will open in a new window)email@example.com.